ale-cristofori/test-openlayers/README.md

 Running on Windows: you will have to change the test script in your package.json, in the `scripts` object: change the script as follows:
 `NODE_ENV=test&& mocha --require @babel/register --require ignore-styles src/test/*.test.js`

-Running on Linux, open vscode from the terminal, if the location of vscode is in your path (normally is).
-Otherwise vscode might not be able to find your local node install, this happens if you use mvn.

 ### `npm run build`